OpenSecuritySummit/oss2018/content/participant/pedro-laguna.md

   - Using The Hive for Incident Response
   - Integrating Security Tools in the SDL
   - Writing security tests to confirm vulnerabilities and fixes
-  - How to scale Threat Modeling.
   - Adding Privacy by Design in Secure Application Development
   - Crossing the river by feeling the stones
   - Squad Modelling and Cross Functional Teams
-  - Azure Security Features, Just a Few
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---